myglesia/Npmcv/README.md

 Usage:
     npmcv [<directory>...]
 ```
-where <directory> is a one or more folders containing tif images.
+where <directory> is a one or more folders containing `.lif` images.

 ```
 Outputs: